Skip to Main Content

 • Assist with all Sunday camper check-ins.

-• Complete a Counselling report and update counselling manual at the end of the summer.
+• Complete a Counselling report and update manuals at the end of the summer.

 • Complete weekly Sr Staff duties as scheduled (Sr. Staff on Duty Rotation).
 Approximately 1-2 duties per week.